The grounds for contesting a will in New York are as follows:

 Revocation – the will was cancelled by the person who originally made it.

 Read our thorough article if you would like to know more about how to contest a will in New York.
 If you would like legal representation in a will contest, you can get in touch with me.
 I litigate New York will contests for over a decade.
-My name is Albert Goodwin and I can be reached at (212) 233-1233 or by email.
+Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, medicaid and probate lawyer, and make an appointment to discuss your will contest.

 Submit your review